Step 1: Connect to your data

-Adds columns from your data source to the Data pane on the left-hand side.
+Adds columns from your data source to the Data pane on the left side.
 Columns are added as fields.

 Automatically assigns data types (such as date, number, string, etc.) and roles (dimension or measure) to your data.
 (We'll talk more about these terms later.)

-Note: If you navigated to Data Source to check out the details, just click on the tab for Sheet 1 to get back to where you started.
+If you navigated to the Data Source page to check out the details, just click on the tab for Sheet 1 to get back to where you started.

 When you connect to your own data, you might need to do some prep work before connecting to it in Tableau.
 This is because Tableau makes assumptions about your data so that it can display it properly for you to work with.